 What’s Changing, Check out

 YouTube is aware that receiving strikes can be upsetting, especially for creators whose revenue comes from advertising.
-Previously, channel owners could only receive one warning during the course of their existence.
+Previously, channel owners could only receive one warning during their existence.
 The individual warnings people get under the new system will depend on the rules they break specifically.

 This strategy allows creators to comprehend why their work might have exceeded the boundary.
-After obtaining a warning for a first offense, creators can now enroll in a training course.
+After obtaining a warning for a first offence, creators can now enrol in a training course.
 The warning will be taken off their channel after 90 days of not breaking the same rule.

 More Information Regarding The Courses

-Each course is made to give artists a clearer understanding of the kinds of content that are prohibited by YouTube standards.
+Each course is made to give artists a clearer understanding of the kinds of content prohibited by YouTube standards.

 For instance, YouTube has policies banning sexual and dirty content.
 The rules do not, however, apply to educational content.

-If a creator doesn’t include enough instructional context in a sexual health video they upload, they risk breaking YouTube’s rules.
-A course on the rules they violate can be taken by the creator under YouTube’s new policy.
+If a creator doesn't include enough instructional context in a sexual health video they upload, they risk breaking YouTube's rules.
+The creator can take a course on the rules they violate under YouTube's new policy.

 Unchanged YouTube Community Rules

-YouTube made it clear that, despite the fact that these educational courses are new, its Community Guidelines and three-strikes policy remain in place.
+YouTube made it clear that, even though these educational courses are new, its Community Guidelines and three-strikes policy remain in place.

-Any content that transgresses YouTube’s rules will continue to be taken down, and creators who receive three strikes in a 90-day period risk being fired.
+Any content that transgresses YouTube's rules will continue to be taken down, and creators who receive three strikes in 90 days risk being fired.

-YouTube’s rules addressing serious or recurring content violations remain the same even for creators who have finished training programmes.
-The ability to enroll in future training sessions may be suspended for repeat offenders.
+YouTube's rules addressing serious or recurring content violations remain the same even for creators who have finished training programmes.
+The ability to enrol in future training sessions may be suspended for repeat offenders.

 Suggested: